Teen Dream: Musical style

 Teen Dream has been described by publications as a dream pop and shoegaze album.
 According to Paul Lester of The Guardian, the album uses "simple elements – spectral piano, shimmery organ, steady percussion, pedal steel, and languorous female vocals".
 The duo strove to create a more "sophisticated" album and, according to the group, the demos of this record were comparable to the final tracks that made up their previous record.
-Also, their use of extensive reverb was held back significantly.
-According to Alex Scally "There's very little reverb on the record".
-Scally had also stated that the album was considerably more expensive, stating that, "Every bit of money we got, we spent.
-The recording was insanely expensive.
-Every single step of the way, we've just tried to go more, go further".
+Also, their use of extensive reverb was held back significantly, according to Scally.